zando-coza/UCT-Student-Checker-Webservice/README.md

 - Create wiki for running in production with unicorn and nginx.

 ##Contributions
-Thanks to @AstromechZA for building the original PeopleSoftParser used in this project.
+Thanks to [AstromechZA](https://github.com/AstromechZA) for building the original PeopleSoftParser used in this project.